Evan-C-Mead/Evan-C-Mead/README.md

 - :computer: I’m currently working in Visual Studio with C# and Javascript.
 - :seedling: I’m learning Svelte and SvelteKit.
-- :globe_with_meridians: I’m looking to collaborate on anything!
+- :globe_with_meridians: Expanding my knowledge in game development as well - Godot, Unity, and UE5.
 - :grinning: Pronouns - He/Him.

 <hr>